vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

     - Shows the convert job status which is either in progress or complete.
         - Convert job is responsible to generate the breakout recording.
 * Copy S3 URI
-    - Used to copy the S3 of the final recording on the clipboard.
+    - Used to copy the URL of the final recording to the clipboard.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/gauge-high.svg" width="20" height="20">  Show Usage